 Principle 11 Access Control The voting system authenticates administrators, users, devices, and services before granting access to sensitive functions.

-The requirements for Principle 11 covers how the voting system secures and limits access to only those who are authorized.
+The requirements for Principle 11 cover how the voting system secures and limits access to only those who are authorized.

-– Access privileges, accounts, activities and authorizations are logged, monitored, and reviewed and modified as needed ensures there are records in case there are errors or incidents that need to be accounted for.
+11.1 – Access privileges, accounts, activities and authorizations are logged, monitored, and reviewed and modified as needed ensures there are records in case there are errors or incidents that need to be accounted for.
 The system also prevents logging any voter ID information and prevents the logging capability from becoming disabled or the log entries from being modified.
 The system provides administrators access to logs, allowing for continuous monitoring and periodic review.

-– Voting system limits the access of users and processes to the specific functions and data to which each entity holds authorized access
+The sections in Guideline 11.2 cover:

-– Authorized access ensures that only authorized users can access the voting system, and only administrators can create or modify authorized users, configure permissions and create or assign groups or roles.
+1 – Authorized access ensures that only authorized users can access the voting system.
+All voting systems will have an administrator role and only administrators can create or modify authorized users, configure permissions, and create or assign groups or roles.
 Control mechanisms distinguish at least four voting stages: Pre-voting, Activated, Suspended, and Post-Voting.
+Differentiating theses stages helps limit access to the voting system to only those individuals strictly necessary at any given time.

-– Role-based access control standard relates to the requirement that voting systems that implement role-based access control support the ANSI Core Role Based Access Control (RBAC) recommendations.
+2 – Role-based access control covers to the requirement that voting systems that implement role-based access control support the ANSI Core Role Based Access Control (RBAC) recommendations.
 Systems that implement RBAC define groups or roles.
-Voting systems use the groups and stages described above to assign minimum permissions to authorized users.
+Voting systems use the groups and stages described above to assign minimum permissions to authorized users, limiting each person’s access within the system.

-– Voting system supports strong, configurable authentication mechanisms
+The sections in Guideline 11.3 cover:

-– Access control mechanisms either permit authorized access or prevent unauthorized access to the voting system.
-This includes the capability to use multi-factor authentication to verify a user’s authorized access to perform critical operations.
+1 – Access control mechanisms either permit authorized access or prevent unauthorized access to the voting system.
+This includes the capability of using multi-factor authentication to verify a user’s authorized access to perform critical operations.
 It also authenticates the administrator with a multi-factor authentication mechanism.
+Multi-factor authentication provides additional security beyond the use of a single password.

-– User name and password covers the requirement that only the administrator can specify and enforce password strength, histories, and expiration, when that authentication method is used.
-The system will also compare all passwords against a manufacturer-specified list of well-known weak words, and will ensure that the username is not used in the password.
+2 – User Authentication Credentials covers the requirement that only the administrator can specify and enforce password strength, histories, and expiration, when that authentication method is used.
+The system will also compare all passwords against a manufacturer-specified list of well-known weak words and will ensure that the username is not used in the password.
+The voting system will securely store passwords and other authentication credentials (such as multi-factor authentication codes).

-– Default access control policies enforce the principles of lease privilege and separation of duties.
+11.4 – Default access control policies enforce the principles of least privilege, minimizing access within the system to only what is strictly necessary, and separation of duties, narrowing roles so that access isn’t granted too broadly for any group of users.

-– Logical access to voting system assets are revoked when no longer required.
+11.5 – Logical access restrictions.
 The voting system only allows users access within the time period specified by the administrator.
 The system locks out roles or individuals after a specified number of consecutive failed attempts, and it allows only an administrator to define the lockout duration.
+This can help prevent unauthorized use if a system is left unattended.

-- The voting system enables logging, monitoring, reviewing, and modifying of access privileges, accounts, activities, and authorizations.
+11.1 - The voting system enables logging, monitoring, reviewing, and modifying of access privileges, accounts, activities, and authorizations.